-Ames Laboratory is registered with the EPA as a Small Quantity Generator (SQG) of Hazardous Waste.
 Prior to 2006, the Laboratory was a Large Quantity Generator and was required to submit a biennial report (aka: Hazardous Waste Report) of RCRA waste removed from the facility.
 The report was last completed and submitted to the EPA in January 2006 for the 2005 calendar year.

 The Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-There was one LLW shipment in 2019.
+There were no LLW shipments in 2020.

 The Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility through a contracted vendor.
-There were three shipments of RCRA hazardous waste in 2019 from both the main campus SQG and VSQG.
+There were three shipments of RCRA hazardous waste in 2020 from both the main campus SQG and VSQG.